45 Lab Metrics You Need to Track [Download the Full List]

 Turnaround Time (TAT)

 A core metric for any lab: how long does it take to go from sample receipt to result delivery?
-TAT is a critical metric for customer satisfaction and operational efficiency, indicating how quickly the lab completes its analyses.
+TAT is a critical measure of customer satisfaction and operational efficiency, as it indicates how quickly your lab completes analyses.

 Test Volume

-Similar to sample throughout, keep an eye on the total number of tests performed within a specific timeframe.
+Similar to sample throughput, keep an eye on the total number of tests performed within a specific timeframe.
 This metric helps understand the demand for different test types and plan resource allocation accordingly.

 Reagent and Supplies Inventory Turnover